urienix/crypter/readme.md

 # Crypter

-Crypter is a simple js encrypter that use CryptJS library to pass text to encrypt
+Crypter is a simple js encrypter that use CryptJS library to pass text to encrypt or decrypt
 ## How to use

 Have simple commands